RoshanGamer7791/SFS-Modding-Guide/docs/conventions/naming-and-organisation.md

 `DisplayName` is what players see in the in-game mod menu. `ModNameID` is a unique string identifier used by `ModLoader.Loader`, used to differentiate mods programmatically by name.

-`DisplayName` should be your concept name with no restrictions. `ModNameID` should be the alphabetical lowercase version of your concept name with no spaces, e.g. `"supercrazyengines"`.
+`DisplayName` should be your concept name with no restrictions. `ModNameID` should be the alphabetical lowercase version of your concept name in kebab-case, e.g. `"super-crazy-engines"`.

 ## Harmony Patching